 Educational accountability or social accountability in education?

 As a concept and an approach, ‘accountability’ has a mixed reputation in the education policy world.
-Some policymakers and policy entrepreneurs believe in the need to hold schools and teachers accountable for educational outcomes through standardized assessment, which they believe will motivate improvement.
+Some policymakers believe in the need to hold schools and teachers accountable for educational outcomes through standardized assessment, which they believe will motivate improvement.
 But this kind of educational accountability can ignore the fact that many actors are involved in making sure children learn in schools.
-A broader approach to social accountability for education involves generating better and broader criteria for evaluating education policy; identifying responsibilities for education and the sources of inequality in systems; and involving citizens more substantively in the policy process.
+A broader approach to social accountability for education involves firstly, generating better and broader criteria for evaluating education policy; secondly, identifying responsibilities for education and the sources of inequality in systems; and thirdly, involving citizens more substantively in the policy process.
 A 2019 ARC Working Paper explores these issues and tensions.